saranobrega/AI-Bootcamp/README.md

 # AI_Bootcamp_Coral_Reef
-Artificial Intelligence for Coral Reef -  Making a difference in the conservation of our underwater ecosystems.
+Artificial Intelligence for Coral Reef -  Learning through real-world application.

+Making a difference in the conservation of our underwater ecosystems.

 Studies estimate nearly all reefs will be at risk by 2050 unless action is taken now to reduce the threats.